 Ninette is a graduate of the Uttara Yoga Teacher Training program.
 During her training she noticed a very distinct difference of what most athletes could do in class versus traditional “yogis”.
 That is when she knew she wanted to bring yoga to athletes.
 She is furthering her training and learning therapeutic style yoga which relates directly to athletes and her ability to teach classes that target their typical trouble areas.

-Suzanne has been practicing yoga for eight years and is a graduate of the Uttara Teacher Training program.
-She has a Bachelor of Science degree in Elementary Education and a Master of Education in Reading.
+Suzanne has been gratefully and joyfully practicing yoga since 2008 and received her RYT 200 Yoga Alliance certification in 2015.
+She is currently working toward her 300 RYT through the Advanced Yoga Teacher Training at Uttara.
+In addition, Suzanne has a Bachelor of Science in Elementary Education and a Master of Education in Reading.

 Elizabeth is a University of Virginia graduate who received her 200 Yoga Teacher Training certification through a comprehensive program at the Marianne Wells Yoga School in Cahuita, Costa Rica.
 She is registered through the Yoga Alliance.

 Initially drawn to yoga for fitness, she quickly realized how it quieted her racing mind (a rare feat for a mom of three!).
 She continues to practice for the love of self-discovery, the feeling of gracefulness and the joy and happiness it brings.
 She enjoys teaching many styles of yoga but her focus is bringing her students safely to a place of calm and peace.
 She is willing to customize classes to meet your needs.